Organizational Culture and Workplace Maturity Need to Change

 The needs of an enterprise community program team are quite different than those of a community team managing a customer community.
 Enterprise community teams spend more time on business, governance, program management, stakeholder, and leadership needs.

 Workplace communities and the culture they develop have a complex set of influences requiring new capabilities and priorities for strategy, leadership, culture, management, content and practices, governance, technology, and metrics.
 Each organization starts in a different place.
 Each organization has different priorities and biases.
-The Enterprise Community Maturity Model will not indicate what an organization’s journey should be, but it will provide a map of the possibilities and influencing factors.
+The Workplace Maturity Model will not indicate what an organization’s journey should be, but it will provide a map of the possibilities and influencing factors.

 Here are some of the key aspects of each capability.
 Many of these items exist in organizations but must be redefined or adapted to prioritize the engagement, connection, and belonging required to accelerate learning and innovation.